-But it’s not that easy.
-You have to manage people, budget, schedules, materials and equipment to deliver your project in a short period of time.
+But it’s not that easy to improve your own work, when you have so much else to do!
+You have to manage people, budgets, schedules, materials and equipment to deliver your project in a short period of time.

 That’s where this free book comes in.
 It helps you improve the way you work, whether you’re writing a spec, doing a presentation or managing project finances.

 - What your role is as a Project Manager

 - How to set goals and achieve them